Wotjobaluk people

-The Wotjobaluk are an Aboriginal Australian people of the state of Victoria.
-They are closely related to the Wergaia people.
+Wotjobaluk is an ethnonym used by A. W. Howitt to denote a group of Aboriginal Australian people now known as the Wudjubalug..
+The term is used also specifically to refer to a particular subgroup, closely related to the Wergaia people of the state of Victoria.

 Language

-R. H. Mathews supplied a brief analysis of the Wotjobaluk language (now known as Wergaia), describing what he called the Tyattyalla dialect of the Wotjobaluk around Albacutya He stated that it was characterised by four numbers: the singular, the dual, trial, and plural.
+Wotjobaluk was a dialect of Wergaia.
+R. H. Mathews supplied a brief analysis of the closely related Djadjala (Tyattyalla) as spoken around Albacutya He stated that it was characterised by four numbers: the singular, the dual, trial, and plural.
 There were, in addition, two forms of the trial number for the 1st person, depending on whether the person addressed was included or excluded.
 Thus one obtains: wutju (a man); "wutju-buliñ" (two men); wutju-kullik (three men); wutju-getyaul (several men).

 In mid-2021 a language revival project started up at the Wotjobaluk Knowledge Place, established in December 2020 at Dimboola.
 A Wergaia language program would run over 20 weeks.

 Country

 Wotjobaluk territory took in some 4,800 mi2 inclusive of the Wimmera River, Outlet Creek and the two eutrophic lakes, Hindmarsh and Albacutya.
 Their southern borders down ran to Dimboola, Kaniva, and Servicetown.
 Their western frontier lay beyond Yanac, and to the east, as far as Warracknabeal and Lake Korong.
 Their northern horizon reached Pine Plains.